Simple Console Application in .NET Core with DI and Configuration

 Writing Your Own LINQ Provider- Part 2

-This is the second in a short series of posts on writing your own LINQ provider.
-A quick outline of the series: A primer Provider basics (this post) A simple, pointless solution A tiny ORM of our own Provider Basics In the previous post, we took a look at the two flavors of LINQ methods, i.e. the methods and classes around IEnumerable<T> and the methods and classes around IQueryable<T>.
+In the previous post, we took a look at the two flavors of LINQ methods, i.e. the methods and classes around IEnumerable<T> and the methods and classes around IQueryable<T>.
 In this post, we expand upon what happens when you call LINQ methods on IQueryable<T>, and how you can use that to build your own provider.

 Writing Your Own LINQ Provider- Part 1

 This is the first in a short series of posts on writing your own LINQ provider.
 While LINQ is the best thing that ever happened to .NET, and using it is so much fun and makes life so much easier, writing your own LINQ provider is “complicated” to say the least (context- the LINQ interface to NHibernate, RavenDB or Lucene - those are all providers).
-A quick outline of the series:

 Conditional JQuery Datepicker With AngularJS

 I just find AngularJS directives so much fun.
 It is so satisfying to see them work.
 Recently, I came across a requirement where I had a text field bound to a property that could either be a date or text.
 I had a way of knowing which one it was, but if the property was a date, the text field would need to become a datepicker, and turn back into a normal text field if not.
+And no, not an HTML5 date control - an old-timy jQuery datepicker.

 Getting Functional With Perhaps